frequency-chain/frequency/README.md

     ./scripts/init.sh offboard-mrc
     ```

+Note: Clean up /tmp/mrc directory after off-boarding.
+This is required to avoid any conflicts with next onboarding.
+For local testing and devnet this will be ideal until runtime upgrades are implemented.

 ### Generating a new spec file

 1. Update `node/chain_spec.rs` with required spec config, defaults to `para_id:2000` and relay chain to be `rococo_local.json` with `protocol_id:mrc-local`